 Is there any paperwork?

 Yes.
-All volunteers will need to sign a waiver, “Volunteer Agreement and Release,” and bring it with you to the work site.
+All volunteers will need to sign or submit online a waiver, “Volunteer Agreement and Release,” and bring it with you to the work site.
 For anyone under 18, parents/guardians must sign it.

 What if I need to cancel my work dates?

 If for some reason you need to cancel your volunteer commitment, please contact us as soon as possible, at email@example.com.

 What if I have trouble registering on the website or additional questions?

 Please call us at 504-264-3344 and we will assist you.